aparra/xstream-dsl/README.md

-xstream-dsl - a simple dsl for writer nodes with xstream
+xstream-dsl - A simple DSL to write using xstream
 ==================================================================

 ### installing